Miley Cyrus Rocks Bondage Wear During iHeartRadio Music Festival Gig After Alleged Kaitlynn Carter Breakup

 The pair were hot and heavy for two months after Miley and Liam Hemsworth, her husband for less than a year, split.
 However, now the two women have reportedly discontinued their romantic relationship as well, per The Inquisitr.

-Miley’s cover of Pink Floyd’s “Comfortably Numb” was a hit with the audience, as was Led Zeppelin’s “Comfortably Numb.”
+Miley’s cover of Pink Floyd’s “Comfortably Numb” was a hit with the audience, as was Led Zeppelin’s “Black Dog.”
 Also in the mix, the hitmaker delivered “Mother’s Daughter” from her She Is Coming album and “We Can’t Stop” and “Wrecking Ball” from her Bangerz album, reported Billboard.

 Then, for the first time in concert, Miley sang her new anthem, “Don’t Call Me Angel,” even though sidekicks Ariana Grande and Lana del Rey weren’t on hand to serve as the other two angels.

-They were part of the audience while supporting their daughter who included her Liam Hemsworth break-up song, “Slide Away,” in her repertoire.
-The latter seemed to be an apt choice given her recent circumstances and even if the rumors about her split from Kaitlyn is not true.
+They were part of the audience supporting their daughter, who included her Liam Hemsworth break-up song, “Slide Away,” in her repertoire.
+The latter seemed to be an apt choice given her recent circumstances, and even if the rumors about her split from Kaitlyn are not true.

 Meanwhile, also on the iHeartRadio Music Festival roster on September 21 with Miley Cyrus was Chance the Rapper, Alicia Keys, Def Leppard, Zac Brown Band, Marshmello with Kane Brown, Billie Eilish, Maren Morris, and Juice WRLD.